U.S. indicts Russians in hacking of nuclear company Westinghouse

 Justice Department officials declined to provide additional details on Thursday about the attacks on the company.

-Efforts to penetrate its networks started in late 2014, some nine months after Ukraine’s pro-Russia President Viktor Yanucovych was removed from power during the Ukrainian Revolution.
+Efforts to penetrate its networks started in late 2014, some nine months after Ukraine’s pro-Russia President Viktor Yanukovych was removed from power during the Ukrainian Revolution.

+This is not the first time Westinghouse has been a victim of a state-sponsored hack.

+In May 2014, the Justice Department indicted five Chinese military hackers who targeted U.S.-based nuclear power, metals and solar sectors.

+According to that indictment, Westinghouse had entered into a deal with a Chinese nuclear company to construct and run four nuclear power plants in China.

+But during the talks, prosecutors say one of the defendants stole proprietary and confidential technical designs and other data from Westinghouse.

-Reporting by Lisa Lambert, Sarah N. Lynch and Christopher Bing; Writing by Chris Sanders; Editing by Jeffrey Benkoe and Cynthia Osterman
+Reporting by Lisa Lambert, Sarah N. Lynch and Christopher Bing; Writing by Chris Sanders; Editing by Jeffrey Benkoe, Cynthia Osterman, Lisa Shumaker and Jonathan Oatis